To show a picture of our 2018 travels. An overview of Cesky Krumlov, a river flowing through in the middle. The roofs and streets covered in snow.

 Wandering the streets in Cesky Krumlov, colorful houses/buildings on the right side.
 Yuri in front standing on the street

-Wandering the streets in Cesky Krumlov
+Wandering the streets in Cesky Krumlov.

 A beautifully decorated building, with a red tiled roof.
 Windows with red paneling

-A beautifully decorated building
+A beautifully decorated building.

 Small streets in the old town, a small cobblestone street winding down between houses

-Small streets in the old town
+Small streets in the old town.

 A decorated window , bars with figures in front of the window

-A decorated window
+A decorated window.

 Cesky Krumlov has the most colorful buildings, yellow colored bricks and red tiled roof and bricks around the windows and gate

-Cesky Krumlov has the most colorful buildings
+Cesky Krumlov has the most colorful buildings.

 Castle

 Second visit the castle, you can’t miss it, it towers over the city.
 It’s the second largest castle of Czechia and one of the most beautiful fairytale castles in Europe and even in the world.
-The interior parts of the castle are closed in Winter, however the exterior parts are opened and offer an excellent view on the city.
+The interior parts of the castle are closed in winter, however the exterior parts are open and offer an excellent view on the city.
 You can climb the castle tower and visit the castle museum in the tower.
 The tower is really beautifully adorned.
 The Cloak Bridge, part of the castle, is wonderous to see.
 It’s unique since it has a moat not filled with water, but with bears.
 When it’s too cold they take the bears out of the moat, we only saw them once.
-The last time we visited Český Krumlov, this year, the winter was mild and the bears were in the moat.
+The last time we visited Český Krumlov, in 2022, the winter was mild and the bears were in the moat.

 The castle and tower, it consists of several buildings on the left bank of the river, the tower all the way at the back

-The castle and tower
+The castle and tower.

 The castle and tower covered in snow